mcopley08/troll-me/README.md

 - [Animate.css](http://daneden.github.io/animate.css/) is already included in the package, so if you wanted to improve on the UI it is available.

 ## IMPORTANT NOTE
-Do **NOT** change this application to generate anything with profanity, or any material that is offensive, or sexual.
+Do **NOT** change this application to generate anything with profanity, or any material that is offensive or sexual.